bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 Rendering blocks can be nested as well.
 It's all part of allowing your markup generation to become more modular.

-Looping over an array or hash within a heredoc is made easier by the `html_map` helper:
+Loop over an array or hash within a heredoc with the `html_map` helper:

 ```ruby
 def template